Jothi-icanio/Github-Learning/README.md

 -> How to create a repository
 -> How to create a new branch

+To create Repository
+-> open github
+-> your repository
+-> select New Button
+-> Add a repository name
+-> Select submit/save

 To Push
 -> git status
 -> git add